 You will find a crowd here whenever you visit.
 The crowd is here for a reason, to watch an incredible sight in the entire United States.

 The eruption times will be called out on signs around the parking lot and the hiking trails.
 You will see the geyser starts bubbling before the eruption and it is a sight that you will remember for the rest of your life.

 You will never be disappointed here and you will have a story to tell when you head home.

 Day 2- Central and South Section

-You will notice a broad walk that runs along the lake and has spouts bubbling underneath the lake.
-The lake has crystal clear water and bright colors showing off sporadically.
+You will notice a broad walk that runs along the West Thumb of Yellowstone Lake and has spouts bubbling underneath the lake.
+Yellowstone Lake has crystal clear water and bright colors showing off sporadically.

 There are 80 different geysers and Hot Spring pools here.
 Each pool has a different color ranging from blue to red to white and green.
-You will see awesome geysers here like the Bluebell pool, the Fishing Cone geyser, and the Black pool.
+You will see awesome geysers at the West Thumb Geyser Basin like the Bluebell pool, the Fishing Cone geyser, and the Black pool.

-There is a 1200 foot deep canyon that is cut in the rocks and it is picture-perfect.
+There is a 1200-foot-deep canyon that is cut in the rocks and it is picture-perfect.
 This place is a must-visit and can only be experienced in person.
 No amount of pictures or words can do justice to its beauty.